Braeden6/Maze-Game/README.md

 ## **Phase 4: Task 3**
 My improvements:
-- During task 2 I simplified Key and Trap class through the introduction of an abstract class.
+- Fix 1: During task 2 I simplified Key and Trap class through the introduction of an abstract class.
 There was some repetitive code, like methods involving being within radius of the object. (this also made it easier to implement flashlight as it also extended this class reusing these methods)
-- Another fix was between GameConsoleInterface and Character classes.
+- Fix 2: was between GameConsoleInterface and Character classes.
 Due to how character movement was setup originally, the movement character method would move him down when sent w and up when sent s.
 Therefor, this was corrected in the confusing was swapping the GameConsoleInterface keyhandler sending w to character movement when s was pressed instead of correcting the character class.

-Draw UML class diagram for the full program
+- Fix 3: Poor cohesion with the GameConsoleInterface.
+Removed set up and displaying of character name input screen to its own class as the GameConsoleInterface already does a lot.
+Everything was updated and moved to the class CharacterNameInputScreen
+- Fix 4: Poor cohesion with the GameConsoleInterface and GameMap.
+Moved all the generation of the map from the GameConsoleInterface to the GameMap itself. (also updated test to make sure they are correct and include tests for these new methods) This reduces methods in GameConsoleInterface that really has nothing to do with the interface.
+These methods that generate the game map should have been inside the game map itself.